World Golf Village

-The World Golf Village (WGV) is a golf resort in St. Johns County, Florida, United States, located between Jacksonville and St. Augustine.
-It was created by the PGA Tour and showcases the World Golf Hall of Fame.
+World Golf Village (WGV) is a golf resort in St. Johns County, Florida, United States, located between Jacksonville and St. Augustine.
+It was created by the PGA Tour and previously showcased the World Golf Hall of Fame.
 In addition to the resort the World Golf Village features residential and commercial developments.
 There is also a census-designated place with the same name.

 Development

 The 6300 acre parcel was approved in the 1990s as a "Development of Regional Impact" (DRI) under Section 380.06 of the Florida Statutes, and eventually have 18,000 residents.
 A new interchange on Interstate 95 in Florida was constructed to permit direct access to the site, which was expected to host a million visitors each year.

 Kelly Lake was created at the center of the village, surrounded by a 1.2 mi brick Walk of Champions, which features a large flagstone for each Hall of Fame member, with their name and signature etched in granite.
 A large building on the west side houses the hall of fame, theater, cafe and 110-foot shrine tower.
 The "Shops of World Golf Village" are situated on the north and east sides, and the Renaissance Hotel and convention center are to the south.